Amin-MAG/My-Notes/Linux/LPIC-1.md

 1. You can recover your system using `/boot` partition.

-2. You can not encrypt `/boot` or load it from network because the UEFI or BIOS needs to read the data from this partition, but by separating `/boot/` and `/` partitions you can encrypt just `/` partition, or you even can put the `/` in another disk drive.
+2. You cannot encrypt `/boot` or load it from network because the UEFI or BIOS needs to read the data from this partition, but by separating `/boot/` and `/` partitions you can encrypt just `/` partition, or you even can put the `/` in another disk drive.
 (It is much cleaner.)

 ---